 It may be hard to deal with negative people, but there are certainly good and bad ways to go about it.
 I hope by now you know how to best deal with negative people, without sacrificing your own happiness as a result.
 Either limit your exposure to this negativity or spend your energy focusing on positivity instead.

 What do you think?
 Do you want to add your own experience in dealing with negative people?
 Or have I missed a tip that has helped you greatly in the past?
-I’d love to hear about your opinion in the comments below!
+I’d love to hear your opinion in the comments below!